 If your vehicle was produced after September of 2007, the National Highway Traffic Safety Administration requires that it include a Tire Pressure Monitoring System or TPMS.
 Some earlier models may also come equipped with TPMS.
 Check your owner’s manual to be sure.

 Your TPMS monitors the air pressure in your tires and alerts you when one of them drops 25 percent or more below its recommended pressure.
 Your dashboard will display either the official TPMS symbol or a graphic indicating which tire is in need of air.
-When you see this light, just bring your vehicle into Pep Boys for a free tire pressure check.
+When you see this light, bring your vehicle into Pep Boys for a tire pressure check.

 Tire pressure sensors used in are often referred to as direct or indirect.
 Direct means that a tire pressure sensor has been placed in each tire, which is linked to your vehicle’s onboard computer to directly measure air pressure.